-In 2021, France reported on the environmental impact of the state budget.
-Their model is the most robust approach to green budget reviews that NZIER assessed.
-The scope covers both positive and negative impacts across the entire budget, including fiscal revenues, investment expenses and operating expenses, assessing the relevance of each policy to the EU Taxonomy Regulations and ranking them on a scale from -1 to 3.
+In 2021, France reported on the environmental impact of the state budget.2 Their model is the most robust approach to green budget reviews that NZIER assessed.
+The scope covers both positive and negative impacts across the entire budget, including fiscal revenues, investment expenses and operating expenses, assessing the relevance of each policy to the EU Taxonomy Regulations and ranking them on a scale from -1 to 3.3

-The ambition of the French model can be impeded by underinvestment in the necessary reporting infrastructure to measure and report environmental impacts consistently.
-This highlights how it is crucial to account for the unique skills and existing fiscal practices when incorporating green budget reviews into government releases (NATIXIS Corporate and Investment Banking 2020).
+The ambition of the French model can be impeded by underinvestment in the necessary reporting infrastructure to measure and

-The ranking scale is unfavourable, neutral, favourable or very favourable.
+3 The ranking scale is unfavourable, neutral, favourable or very favourable.